Does your kid seem to have “anger issues”?

 “At this stage, kids tend to resort to physical expressions of their frustration, simply because they don’t yet have the language skills to express themselves.
 For example, pushing a peer on the playground could be considered typical.
 We wouldn’t necessarily call that aggression unless it was part of a pattern.”

-By the time a child is old enough to have the verbal skills to communicate his or her feelings — around age 7 — physical expressions of aggression should taper off, she says.
+By the time your child is old enough to have the verbal skills to communicate their feelings — around age 7 — physical expressions of aggression should taper off, Dr. Mudd says.

-If that’s not happening, it’s time to be concerned, especially if your child is putting himself or others in danger, or is regularly damaging property.
+If that’s not happening, it’s time to be concerned, especially if your child is putting themselves or others in danger or is regularly damaging property.

-Watch for warning signs that your child’s behavior is having a negative impact:
+Watch for warning signs that your child’s behavior is having a negative impact, like they’re:

 - Struggling academically.